 Project next steps

-- Community consultation/information sessions.
+- Further community consultation/information sessions.

 - Refine plans and develop tender documents for the first stage of construction.